FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/parser_plugins.md

 - [How to write a parser](../../howto/plugins/parsers.md): The basics of how NOMAD parsers work, how to configure the files that your parser will match, and how to utilize existing parser classes.

-!!!
-Attention
-    This page is under construction as we convert NOMAD's standard computational parsers to parser plugins.
-Along the way, we will add content below to guide you in the development of your own computational parser plugins.

 <!-- TODO Add best practices + tips for parser implementation/design -->
 <!-- ### Best practices for computational parser design -->